matbahasa/TALPCo/readme.md

 ## Notes on pronoun substitute annotation
 - See the pronoun substitute [project page](https://github.com/matbahasa/ProSub).
-- One can modify the annotation, create a summary table and visualize the annotation by feeding the raw sentences and prosub annotation `.txt` files to [ETA: Easy Text Annotator](https://github.com/matbahasa/ETA).
+- One can modify the annotation, create a summary table and visualize the annotation by feeding the raw sentences and pronoun subtitute (prosub) annotation `.txt` files to [ETA: Easy Text Annotator](https://github.com/matbahasa/ETA).